MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ![Graph of method calls](../media/profiler-graph.png)

-To investigate the data shown in the graph, you can use different view modes as described in the following.
+To investigate the data shown in the graph, you can use different view modes as described in the next section.
 Choose a specific method to navigate to the code.
 The color legend of the graph is the following:

 |Color|Layer|
 |-----|-----|